-The clause applies to land identified as 'biodiversity' on the Natural Resource - Biodiversity Map of PLEP.
-A review of that map confirms that parts of Lot 1 DP 206766 and land around the perimeter of the existing gravel pit site is mapped as comprising 'biodiversity'.
+The site is mapped as 'biodiversity' on the Natural Resource - Biodiversity Map of PLEP.
 Section 5 of this SEE provides an assessment of the potential biodiversity impacts of the proposal.
-In general, no significant impacts are assessed given the proposal involves use of an existing extractive industry, the proposed gravel pit is to be located predominately on cleared land, and only minor clearing of native vegetation is proposed.
+In general, no significant impacts are assessed given the proposal involves no clearing of native vegetation.